the1lab/1lab/src/Cat/Displayed/InternalSum.lagda.md

 # Internal sums

-One can describe the property of a [category][cat] to have sums as a purley fibrational property.
+One can describe the property of a [category][cat] to have sums as a purely fibrational property.
 This property can then be used to define what it shall mean that a [displayed category][disp] has **internal sums**.

 More precise let $\cB$ a category and $E$ a displayed